SCohenLab/infer-subc/README.md

 2. Start the plugin by navigating to `Plugin` > `Infer sub-Cellular Object Npe2 plugin` > `Workflow editor`.
 The plugin settings will appear as a new right-side panel.
 3. In the Workflow editor, select the image you uploaded from the dropdown list.
 4. Select the workflow corresponding to your first desired organelle or the masks.
-5. Adjust the parameters for each step.
-Use the output of each step to adjust the settings before continuing to the next step.
+5. Adjust the parameters for each step, one at a time.
+You can adjust the settings within a single step as many times as you would like; each time a step is run, a new output layer appears.
 After proceeding to a subsequent step, you cannot return to a previous step.
 If you need to return to a previous step, you must restart the workflow by pressing `Close Workflow` at the bottom of the panel and begin again.
-Your settings will not be saved; follow the next step or note down your preferred settings before closing the workflow.
+Your settings will not be saved automatically; follow the next step or note down your preferred settings before closing the workflow.
-6. Save the workflow settings that are compatible with your image by using the `Save Workflow` option at the bottom of the panel. *IMPORTANT: the file name should end with the same name as the workflow you are working on.*
+6. Once you are satisified with the workflow settings you've selected (*tip: we recommend typing them one a variety of images/experimental conditions to assess robustness and refine settings as needed*), save the workflow settings that are compatible with your image by using the `Save Workflow` option at the bottom of the panel. *IMPORTANT: the file name should end with the same name as the workflow you are working on.*
     >
     > <ins>**Naming Examples**</ins>:
     >